 - Presence of objects in the vagina or the anus

-On the long term, abuse can lead to low self-esteem and difficulties in intimate relationship, or unity with the predator and abusing kids.
+In the long term, abuse can lead to low self-esteem and difficulties in intimate relationship.
+Surprisingly, there can also be a unity with the predator and abused child.

-4-The predator is not a weird person; they might be very nice people.
+4 – The predator is not a notably ‘weird’ person; they might be very nice.

-Parents should always question money and belongings found with their kids that are not logic and might be a strong signal of someone manipulating them.
+Parents should always question money and belongings found with their kids that are not logical.
+This is a strong sign of someone manipulating them.

-6- No one is secure or immune to be abused; it is not associated with disturbed families, certain socioeconomic level, gender, or race.
+6 – No one is immune to being sexually abused.
+It is not associated with disturbed families, certain socioeconomic levels, gender, age or race.

 Timid children are more vulnerable, as well as those who don’t receive adequate love or care from their families.

-7- Prophylactic measures are mandatory to protect the children both indoors and outdoors.
+7 – Proactive measures are mandatory to protect the children both at home and out.

 Believe Your Children

-2- Teach your child that certain organs in their bodies are private (not dirty or shameful) that shouldn’t be seen or touched by anyone.
+2 – Teach your child that certain areas on their bodies are private (not dirty or shameful) that shouldn’t be seen or touched by anyone.

-4- Always keep an eye on your children at home or wherever they present, and be sure you know their caregivers in either ways.
+4 – Always keep an eye on your children at home or wherever they present, and be sure you know their caregivers well.

-“Children tend to imagine things, but this is very unlikely to happen in the case of sexual abuse”, the social counselor Samar Abdo said.
+“Children tend to imagine things, but this is very unlikely to happen in the case of sexual abuse,” says Abdo.

 This is because they didn’t experience similar incidents before to build on, that’s why parents should basically believe their children unless there is a strong reason to reject their statement.